 There are no easy solutions.
 Simply repairing and rearranging the existing harbours will do little to address current challenges, and may exacerbate some problems.
 Any construction project, to extend current facilities or build new ones, will be complex and require significant investment.
 However just as our existing harbours have served the island for nearly two centuries, any development now will be a long-term investment, for generations to come.

-Following a comprehensive review of current operations and future requirements, the States' Trading Supervisory Board is proposing the creation of a new port facility.
-This will relieve St Peter Port and St Sampson's of some of their current commercial port activity, releasing space around both harbours for other uses, and provide an opportunity to revitalise The Bridge.
-This was identified in the review as Combination 5.
+Following a comprehensive review of current operations and future requirements, the States' Trading Supervisory Board proposed the creation of a new port facility, which would relieve St Peter Port and St Sampson's of some of their current commercial port activity.
+This would release space around both harbours for other uses, and provide an opportunity to revitalise The Bridge.
+It was identified in the review as Combination 5.

 The detailed findings of the review, and the subsequent recommendations, are contained in the policy letter which can be downloaded from this page.
-These proposals will be debated at the States Meeting that starts on 16th June 2021.
+These proposals were debated by the States in June 2021.